ustaxcourt/ef-cms/docs/dependency-updates.md

 - Keep `@sparticuz/chromium` locked to 112.0.2 and `puppeteer` locked to 19.8.5 as 114+ and 20+ were causing pdf generation timeout bugs. (https://app.zenhub.com/workspaces/flexionef-cms-5bbe4bed4b5806bc2bec65d3/issues/gh/flexion/ef-cms/10087).

-- When updating puppeteer or puppeteer core in the project make sure to also match versions in web-api/runtimes/puppeteer/package.json as this is our lambda layer which we use to generate pdfs.
+- When updating puppeteer or puppeteer core in the project, make sure to also match versions in `web-api/runtimes/puppeteer/package.json` as this is our lambda layer which we use to generate pdfs.
 Puppeteer and chromium versions should always match between package.json and web-api/runtimes/puppeteer/package.json.
 Remember to run `npm i` after updating the versions to update the package-lock.json.

 #### s3rver
 - As of 7/26/2023 there is a high security vulnerability for transitive dependency in s3rver for "fast-xml-parser".
 This cannot be fixed using the patch method above as it is a dependency of a dependency.
 Currently waiting for pull request to update fast-xml parser dependency(https://github.com/jamhall/s3rver/pull/813).